 ABSTRACT

 Eggs are one of the most nutritious and convenient foods to eat.
 They contain high amounts of essential amino acids, vitamins, and minerals, as well as high-quality protein.
 However, foodborne diseases are a major public health issue as they are the main cause of diarrhoea that affect people in both developed and developing countries.
-In this investigation a total of eight (8) table shell eggs were examined for bacterial contamination.
-Results showed that all egg samples were contaminated with varying percentage of bacterial.
-The total number of bacterial cells identified where eighteen (18) isolates, which include Staphylococcus aureus, (11%), Escherichia coli (22), Salmonella gallinarum (17%), Salmonella schlerasius (17%), Streptococcus pneumonia (17%) and Bacillus spp (22%).
-The antibiotic resistant and susceptibility pattern of isolates to antibiotics demonstrated multidrug resistant to antibiotics. levofloxacin (LEV) and Rifampicin (RD) was the antibiotics that Staphylococcus aureus was susceptible to, while Salmonella spp, it was only Levofloxacin (LEV) and Gentamycin (CN) that the cell was susceptible, Streptococcus pneumonia was susceptible to Levofloxacin (LEV) and Gentamycin (CN), and Bacillus spp was susceptible Levofloxacin (LEV) only.
-This reveals that table egg harbours potential pathogens some of which are even life threatening.
+In this investigation a total of eight (8) table shell eggs were purchased and examined for bacterial contamination.
+Results showed that all egg samples were contaminated with varying percentage of bacteria isolates.
+The total number of bacterial cells identified where eighteen (18) isolates, which include Staphylococcus aureus (11%), Escherichia coli (22), Salmonella gallinarum (17%), Salmonella schlerasius (17%), Streptococcus pneumonia (17%) and Bacillus spp (22%).
+The antibiotic resistant and susceptibility pattern of isolates to antibiotics tested demonstrated multidrug resistant.
+Levofloxacin and Rifampicin was the antibiotics that Staphylococcus aureus was susceptible to, while Salmonella spp, was susceptible to levofloxacin and gentamycin Streptococcus pneumonia was susceptible to levofloxacin (LEV) and gentamycin and Bacillus spp was susceptible levofloxacin only.
+This study revealed that table egg harbours potential pathogens, some of which are life threatening.
 Therefore, in order to minimize the number of bacteria present in commercial chicken eggs produced in Bayelsa, poultry farms must adhere to the highest level of hygiene.

 Key words: Boiled eggs, Bacteria, Pathogens, Antibiotic resistance